A tokenization key authorizes clients to tokenize payment information.

 The SDK should function as with a client token, with some limitations:

-- Payment methods cannot be saved directly from the client to a customer in the Vault using a tokenization key.
+- Payment methods can't be saved directly from the client to a customer in the Vault using a tokenization key.
 To save the payment method, you'll need to pass the resulting payment method nonce to your server.
 Otherwise, generate a client token with a customer ID.

 - Drop-in will not be able to retrieve a customer's saved payment methods.
 Repeat purchases will show the add payment method UI.